Changes in the improved interface

 Previously, when you'd rank an epic with child issues higher, the ranking of its child issues would also be higher.
 When these changes were committed to Jira, the child issues would also be ranked higher in Jira.

 This can be confusing, especially if your teams have already ranked issues in their backlogs or active sprints, and the child issues are suddenly ranked higher.

 In the improved interface, the ranking of child issues is now independent of the ranking of their parent issues.
 If you rank a parent epic higher, the ranking of its child issues in Jira will stay as is.
-When auto-scheduling a plan, how you rank parent issues will not have any effect on the ranking order of the corresponding child issues.

 Previously, progress would be calculated by the percentage of the estimates completed against the total estimates.